Beware of Phony Claims Targeting JEA Customers

 JEA is not responsible for loss of food during power outages caused by weather-related conditions such as lightning, storms, heat, cold or other acts of nature.
 You also have a responsibility to protect yourself and your property, such as obtaining ice to prevent food spoilage.

-Learn more about JEA's Claims Resolution Policy
+Learn About JEA's Claims Resolution Policy

 Caller ID Fraud